mbraaavo/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors
-This is going to be a project for rock paper scissors!
+This is a rock paper scissors game....
+By Marcos Bravo!!

+I used HTML, CSS, and some vanilla JavaScript.

+The RPS game is also mobile responsive!